ualibraries/archivematica/README.md

 ```

-## Self contained upgradeable
+## Upgradeable

-Archivematica is a complex piece of software, and to create a container that will keep state across upgrades, the following docker container creation command is recommended:
+This creates an archivematica instance that will keep state across upgrades.
+In order to accomplish this many service directories are externalized to the host system ( or could be put into a docker volume ).
+To ensure uid:gid services match across the host and docker image, a number of users need to be created on the host system.

 ```
-#!/bin/sh
+`#!/bin/sh
 AMATICA_INCOMING_DIR=/mnt/archivematica-dev-home
 AMATICA_ELASTIC_DIR=/var/lib/elasticsearch
 AMATICA_PROCESS_DIR=/var/archivematica